Ola-jed/KTranslator/README.md

 # KTranslator

-A compose desktop app to leverage online translation apis for the translation of i18n resource files
+A compose desktop app to leverage online translation apis for the translation of i18n i18nresource files

 ## Tools